 Azure SQL database

-– most things are managed like backups, but which may be a problem if you want to log ship, migrate out, or do something more advanced.
+– most things are managed like backups.
+This is a problem though as if you want to log ship, migrate out, or do something more advanced – this gets tricky.

 – no cross db communication

 – cant power down (so you cant stop billing)

 – to import into Azure SQL – you have to use Tasks -> Export -> script out all objects.